kiorq/conditional-swap-app/README.md

 * *Performance optimization*: Crypto markets are volatile.
 Ideally, I would use Redis to cache {from, to, min_threshold} so the job can pre-filter which token pairs need database lookups.
 For now, I’ll rely on SQL filters using time and threshold ranges.
 * *Authentication*: Would like to use Clerk or another OAuth flow to support multi-user swap histories.
-* *Wallet validation*: Might explore mocking wallet validation on the frontend or stubbing an API.
+* *Wallet validation*: Mocking wallet validation on the frontend or stubbing an API.
+* *Logging*: Audit log changes to swap request

 ## AI Usage